LotharieSlayer/8beb/README.md

 `py script.py`

 ## Processing voices
-You have the Ableton project with a rack into the `als/` folder !
+You have the `.als` Ableton project with a rack into the `als/` folder !

 ## WAV Output
 `unfinished1.wav`